bacloud23/flagsmith-nodejs-client-issue/README.md

 This is a Nest application
 Tested on
-Node:
+Node: v16.13.2
+NestCLI is